Defending Against Malicious Pageable Input: PageRequestDto Design

 size=100000?

-Spring’s default Pageable accepts all these inputs as-is.
+Spring’s default Pageable just accepts all of this as-is.

 Asked My Mentor